 In our multi-view society, everyone has an opinion.
 This could be a good thing or a bad thing.
 I like it when people have the ability to voice their thoughts and understandings of the world.
 In fact, I give people the space to do so.
 The challenge arises, however, when one opinion dominates another.
 The two words that surface are ‘inclusivity’ and ‘exclusivity.’
 For a moment, it seems these two terms are completely opposite of one another, but when they are placed in a particular situation, the outcome can be quite complicated.

 Inclusivity1 – the fact or policy of not excluding members or participants on the grounds of gender, race, class, sexuality, disability, etc…

-Exclusivity2 –; restriction to a particular person, group, or area.
+Exclusivity2 – not admitting of something else; restriction to a particular person, group, or area.

 Even after reading the definitions, you can see pretty quickly that both concepts affect each other.
 In fact, the very definition of ‘inclusivity’ uses the phrase ‘not excluding’ to describe its basic nature.

 Traditionally, when views were shared and opinions were voiced, our society would often (unofficially) deem one view as superior over another.
 It’s not always intentional; rather, simply the democratic influence of our culture.
 If most people felt a certain way, then that became the dominating voice.